AdobeDocs/commerce-merchant-services.en/help/catalog-service/overview.md

 The schema reduces the diversity of product types to two use cases:

-* Simple products are those that are defined with a single price and quantity.
+* Simple products are products that are defined with a single price and quantity.
 Catalog Service maps the simple, virtual, downloadable, and gift card product types to `simpleProductViews`.

 * Complex products are comprised of multiple simple products.
 The component simple products can have different prices.
 A complex product can also be defined so that the shopper can specify the quantity of component simple products.
 Catalog Service maps the configurable, bundle, and grouped product types to `complexProductViews`.